Online for the 2024-2025 School Year

 - A way to get print documents and pictures onto a computer (a scanner or cellphone camera is fine)

 The goal of this course is to help all students learn the coursework well enough to earn an A!
-Students are therefore graded based on what they know and what they can do rather than on their timeliness or compliance.
+Students are therefore graded based on what they know and what they can do rather than on their timeliness or compliance (following Grading for Equity Principles).
 There will be occasional multiple choice and short answer tests.
 Test corrections and late work are accepted, and all possible accommodations will be made to help every student succeed.

 Work will be posted each Monday and is due the following Monday.
 The schedule for weekly TA-led office hours will be published in August.
 Enrolled students and TAs will be surveyed to determine the best meeting times.
-This course will run approximately from September 11, 2023—May 16, 2024, except for the following breaks:
+This course will run approximately from September 9, 2024—May 12, 2024, except for the following breaks:

-If students need additional time off or flexibility with deadlines, it is their responsibility to email the instructor for adjustments.
+If students need additional time off or flexibility with deadlines, they should email Ms. Rebekah to plan ahead.

 In addition to teaching Honors Computer Science Discoveries, Ms. Rebekah is the instructor for AP® Computer Science A and AP® Computer Science Principles for PA Homeschoolers.
 She also teaches AP® Computer Science A, AP® Computer Science Principles, Computer Science Discoveries, and Web Design in person for a local private school.
 Ms. Rebekah is a lifelong educator and learner who has taught middle and high school students—public, charter, private, and homeschooled—for the past 14 years.
 Having been homeschooled herself, Ms. Rebekah understands how diverse, independent, intelligent, and engaged homeschooled students are.
 She is excited to work with these unique students and aid them in their studies of computer science!